-- THEN Access token lifetime is: Select the length of time before an access token expires.
+- AND Access token lifetime is: Select the length of time before an access token expires.

-- THEN Refresh token lifetime is: Select the length of time before a refresh token expires.
+- AND Refresh token lifetime is: Select the length of time before a refresh token expires.

 - Click Create Rule.

 Rules are evaluated in priority order, so the first rule in the first policy that matches the client request is applied and no further processing occurs.
-If you need to change the order of your rules, reorder the rules using drag-n-drop.
+If you need to change the order of your rules, reorder the rules using drag and drop.

-Note: Service applications (client credentials flow) have no user.
+Note: Service applications, which use the Client Credentials flow, have no user.
 If you use this flow, make sure that you have at least one rule that specifies the condition No user.

 At this point you can keep reading to find out how to create custom scopes and claims or proceed immediately to Testing your Authorization Server.